 With its beautiful coastal scenery and relaxed atmosphere, St. Simons Island is a favorite vacation destination for visitors seeking a quiet and relaxing getaway.
 Whether exploring the gorgeous beaches or touring historic landmarks, this island offers something for every type of traveler.
 And no matter how you arrive—by car, plane, or boat—you’ll be treated to incredible views and stunning landscapes in every direction.

-If you’re wondering how to get to St. Simons Island, several convenient options will see you in our beautiful community in no time!
+Wondering how to reach St. Simons Island?
+Several convenient options will see you in our beautiful community in no time!

 Traveling to St. Simons Island by Car

-Brunswick is the gateway to the Golden Isles and often the first community to greet you upon arrival to St. Simons or Jekyll Island.
-Both islands are accessible through causeways and bridges from the mainland via I-95 or U.S. Highways 341, 25, 82, and 520.
+Brunswick is the gateway to the Golden Isles and often the first town you see when arriving at St. Simons or Jekyll Island.
+Both islands are connected to the mainland by causeways and bridges.
+You can reach them via I-95 or U.S. Highways 341, 25, 82, and 520.

-If traveling North on I-95: From U.S. 17 in Brunswick, cross over the gorgeous Sidney Lanier Bridge, which features stunning vistas of St. Simons Island, Jekyll Island, and Old Town Brunswick.
-Named for Georgian poet Sidney Lanier, it’s Georgia’s tallest cable-stayed suspension bridge.
+If traveling North on I-95: From U.S. 17 in Brunswick, cross over the Sidney Lanier Bridge.
+It offers amazing views of St. Simons Island, Jekyll Island, and Old Town Brunswick.
+Named after Georgian poet Sidney Lanier, it’s Georgia’s tallest cable-stayed suspension bridge.
 Already on Island time and ready to relax?
-If in Florida, hop off I-95 and opt for the charming drive up A1A as it turns into US17 in Georgia.
-These fairytale views are the perfect start to your island getaway!
+If in Florida, hop off I-95 and take the charming A1A drive, which turns into US17 in Georgia.
+These beautiful views are the perfect start to your island getaway!

 If traveling South on I-95: From U.S. 17 in Brunswick, drive through the thoroughfare of commerce for access to Jekyll Island and St. Simons Island.
 Hoping for a Target, Walmart, or Sam’s Club?
 Stop here and stock up, as you won’t find big box stores on the islands.
 Enjoy locally owned and operated small businesses instead.